sri-krishna-kireeti/sri-krishna-kireeti/README.md

 - 👋 Hi, I’m @sri-krishna-kireeti
-- 👀 I’m interested in Web development and Machine Learning
+- 👀 I’m interested in Data Engineering, Data Science and Machine Learning
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Insta-srikrishnakireeti

 <!---
 sri-krishna-kireeti/sri-krishna-kireeti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.